-Opinion | Our justice system values wallboards over Black lives
+Opinion | Our justice system values wallboard over Black lives

 Taylor was a hospital emergency room technician who had had an on-again, off-again romantic relationship with Glover.
 In January, police had seen Glover enter Taylor's apartment, emerge with a package and drive to "a known drug house."
 On that basis, a judge approved a "no-knock" warrant to bust into Taylor's place in search of illegal drugs or drug money — none of which was found there.
 Glover himself was already in custody at the time of the raid.

 Then, consider the preparation for this raid, already taking place on flimsy pretenses and employing a risky tactic.
-Police knew Taylor's name from the license plate on her car, but knew nothing else about her.
+Police knew Taylor's name from the license plate on her car but knew nothing else about her.
 They did not know that by March, she had broken it off with Glover and had a new boyfriend, Kenneth Walker.
 They did not know that Taylor's friends were reportedly happy she seemed to be settling down with a good man.
 They did not know Walker was living with Taylor at the apartment — and that he would be there, asleep beside Taylor, when they arrived.

 The execution of the search warrant brought another misstep by the police.
 It turns out that the officers did knock — they banged on the door — but Walker said they never identified themselves as police.
 Journalists interviewed numerous neighbors who also said they did not hear the officers say they were police, though Kentucky Attorney General Daniel Cameron (R) said Wednesday that investigators found one upstairs neighbor who did hear the police identify themselves.